AlexZhou876/arbtree/README.md

 -O2 enables tail call optimization.
 Add flags as needed.

-terminal execute: ./arbtree arity levels
+terminal execute: ./arbtree arity levels mode

+mode is {0, 1}, 0 is C and 1 is C++, indicating language which the traversal is written in

 currently the program will create a perfect tree with the arity and number of levels that you specify, traverse it and sum the node values, and then delete the tree.